parkeryoung/jirgit/README.md

 Switched to a new branch 'improve-one-click-purchase-form' What is the JIRA Number? []> PA-12345
 ```
-Jiragit will remember the relationship between the Git branch name and the JIRA number.
-When you go to create a new commit Jiragit will automiatically insert
+Jirgit will remember the relationship between the Git branch name and the JIRA number.
+When you go to create a new commit Jirgit will automiatically insert
 the JIRA issue number and a hyperlink to the end of the body of the commit message.
 ```
 $ git commit -m 'revised the form layout by updating the css'